Scrolling in Angular Grid component

 Scroll to selected row

-The following example that demonstrates how to use the rowSelected event to scroll to the selected row:
+The following example shows how the rowSelected event can be used to scroll to the chosen row:

 import { Component, OnInit, ViewChild } from '@angular/core';